 Marie Heim-Vögtlin prize for outstanding young women researchers

-Charlotte Blattner wins the 2020 MHV Prize
+Denise Mitrano wins the 2021 MHV Prize

 About the Marie Heim-Vögtlin Prize

-The SNSF awards the Marie Heim-Vögtlin (MHV) Prize each year to an oustanding woman researcher.
+The SNSF awards the Marie Heim-Vögtlin (MHV) Prize each year to an outstanding woman researcher.
 Prizewinners are inspiring role models whose careers progressed significantly thanks to a grant from the SNSF.
 The prize is worth 25,000 Swiss francs.
 For ten years, the prize was awarded to former recipients of the MHV funding scheme.
 Now that this scheme has been discontinued, the prize is being awarded to former female grantees of the MHV, Doc.CH, Postdoc.Mobility, Ambizione and PRIMA funding schemes.

 Named after a pioneering woman